delsears/cmustudent-repository/finalproject_part2.md

 ## User Research Protocol
+My target audience for this project is not just people already working in, or even fully interested in, the film industry - it's people who simply watch movies and are a part of the greater cultural media spheres that speak about and discuss movies.
+Since the call to action is just watching more female-directed movies, or even just _talking_ about female directors, that's something that anyone who only sees movies occasionaly can do.
+Because of this, I actively tried to interview people who were not all from my program - Entertainment Industry Management - because these people would likely have the incoming knowledge and understanding that I do.
+Instead, one of my interviewees was a friend from college who notoriously cannot tell Matt Damon and Leonardo Dicaprio apart - if she can understand these visualizations, the story is clear.

 ## User Research
 |Research Question | Person One (20s, F, Arts) | Person Two (20s, M, Film) | Person Three (20s, F, Engineering) |